-The documentary series follows the dramatic 2021-22 campaign at Arsenal, showing the behind the scenes in the dressing room and at the training ground, while also interviewing the likes of Mikel Arteta, Granit Xhaka and Ben White.
+The documentary series follows the dramatic 2021-22 campaign at the Emirates Stadium, showing the behind the scenes in the dressing room and at the training ground, while also interviewing the likes of Arteta, Granit Xhaka and Ben White.

 The Gunners are the third Premier League club to have featured in the series, following Manchester City and Tottenham Hotspur over the past four years.

-Here is everything we know about the next potential Premier League club to feature:
+Here is everything we know about the next potential clubs to feature:

 Who will the next ‘All or Nothing’ Premier League club be?

-The streaming platform reportedly want to film the North East club for the 2023/24 season, with the series hitting screens the following summer.
+The streaming platform reportedly want to film the London club for the 2023/24 season, with the series hitting screens the following summer.

 Who else has featured in All or Nothing?

 The first Premier League club to feature in Amazon’s ‘All or Nothing’ series was Man City in 2018.

 It was reported that Amazon had paid City a whopping £10m to follow them throughout the 2017-18 season, in which they won the Premier League title and the League Cup trophy.